freecores/scan_based_serial_communication/SCAN_README.txt

 EXAMPLE DESCRIPTION
-        To run the example, use deperlify to generate scan.v and scan_testbench.v:
+        To run the example, call "make".
+The example uses Synopsys VCS.

-        perl deperlify.pl scan.perl.v
-        perl depeflify.pl scan_testbench.perl.v

-        Then use your Verilog simulator of choice.

         This example takes advantage of the DEPERLIFY_INCLUDE command.
 The scan.perl.v file reads in the data structure scan_signal_list.pl